 Applications are welcomed from recognised church groups, ministry teams, or members of the parish acting with the approval of the Parochial Church Council (PCC).

-The Innovation Fund
+The Growth Innovation Fund

 The Innovation Fund provides larger grants (up to a maximum of £100,000) to enable the development, testing and evaluation of innovative approaches to growing the congregation within one or more parishes.